Tiger by Franz Marc

 “What appears spectral today will be natural tomorrow.”

-“Blue is the male principle, stern and spiritual.
-Yellow the female principle, gentle, cheerful and sensual.
-Red is matter, brutal and heavy and always the colour which must be fought and conquered by the other two.”
+“Blue is the male principle, stern, and spiritual.
+Yellow the female principle, gentle, cheerful, and sensual.
+Red is matter, brutal and heavy and always the color which must be fought and conquered by the other two.”

 “Art will liberate itself from the needs and desires of men.”

 “Like everything genuine, its inner life guarantees its truth.
 All works of art created by truthful minds without regard for the work’s conventional exterior remain genuine for all times..”

 “Art is nothing but the expression of our dream; the more we surrender to it, the closer we get to the inner truth of things, our dream-life, the true life that scorns questions and does not see them.”

 “Today, art is moving in the direction of which our fathers would never even have dreamed.
 We stand before the new pictures as in a dream, and we hear the apocalyptic horsemen in the air.”